This article has links to products and services we love, which we may make commission from.

 The Point Open Air Museum

-While your trip to Salem will mostly be centered around the witch trials, if you have time you should also check out the Punto Urban Art Museum at The Point neighborhood.
+While your trip to Salem will mostly be centered around the witch trials, if you have time you should also check out the Punto Urban Art Museum in The Point neighborhood.

 Towering murals are painted on the end of houses between Peabody Street and Ward Street.